Four Hills Tournament 2024/2025: The competitions at a glance

 Hillsize: 137 m

-The Schattenbergschanze is one of the most important ski jumping hills in the world: since 1987, the ski jumping competitions of a Nordic World Ski Championships have been held on the facility a total of three times (most recently in 2021).
+Schattenbergschanze is one of the most important ski jumping hills in the world: since 1987, the facility has hosted the ski jumping competitions of a Nordic World Ski Championships three times (most recently in 2021).
 This makes the ski jump under the Nebelhornbahn with a hill size (HS) of 137 m one of the five facilities that have been used most frequently for world title competitions, alongside Oslo, Innsbruck, Lahti and Falun.
 In addition, around 30,000 fans gather here every year when the Four Hills Tournament opens in the Oberstdorf Allgäu World Cup Ski Jumping Arena at the end of December.

 It is obvious that the atmosphere is always particularly good in Oberstdorf due to the great anticipation at the opening competition of the Four Hills Tournament.

-However, Oberstdorf is not just known for its ski jump: it is also one of the most important German winter sports centres, which is why several ski areas are grouped around the “southernmost spot in Germany”.
-The two-country ski region Oberstdorf-Kleinwalsertal has a total of 128 km of pistes.
-These include the Fellhorn-Kanzelwand, Söllereck, Walmendingerhorn, Ifen and the Heuberg Arena.
-Incidentally, the Nebelhorn is also home to Germany’s longest valley run at 7.5 km!
+However, Oberstdorf is not only known for its ski jump, but also as one of Germany’s most important winter sports centres.
+And so several ski resorts are grouped around the “southernmost spot in Germany”. the two-country ski region of Oberstdorf-Kleinwalsertal has a total of 128 kilometres of pistes.
+These include the Fellhorn-Kanzelwand, Söllereck, Walmendingerhorn, Ifen and Heuberg Arena ski areas.
+Incidentally, the Nebelhorn is also home to the longest valley run in Germany with a length of 7.5 kilometres!

 New Year’s ski jumping in Garmisch-Partenkirchen